Joe Abbott (speedway rider): Death

-On 1 July 1950 in the National League match for the Boomerangs against West Ham, Joe, who was now 48 years old fell in his second race and was hit by a following rider and was instantly killed.
+On 1 July 1950 in the National League match for the Boomerangs against West Ham Hammers, Joe, who was now 48 years old fell in his second race and was hit by a following rider and was instantly killed.
 The riders and promoters decided to carry on with the meeting, as they believed Joe would have wished it.
 Fans left Odsal Stadium unaware that Joe, with nicknames such as 'India-rubber Man', and "Ironman", had died.

 Players cigarette cards

 Abbott is listed as number 1 of 50 in the 1930s Player's cigarette card collection.